unalakunal/extensionctl/README.md

 ### 1. Requirements

-#### A. Docker and Helm
+#### A. Container Engine and Helm
-Both docker and helm are necessary for the script to run.
+Helm and a container engine (currently supporting Docker and Podman) are necessary for the script to run.
 Make sure to install the latest versions of each.

 #### B. Having the right extension folder structure